Cat is pregnant: Everything you need to know now

 3. Veterinary visits:

-- Regular check-ups: Have your veterinarian confirm pregnancy and monitor your health.
+- Regular check-ups: Have the pregnancy confirmed by a veterinarian and monitor the animal's health.

-- Vaccinations: Vaccinations and deworming should be completed before pregnancy.
+- Vaccinations: Vaccinations and deworming treatments should be completed before pregnancy.

-Shortly before giving birth, your cat will show signs that she's about to give birth.
-Here's how you can help.
+Shortly before giving birth, your cat will show signs that she is about to have her kittens.
+Here's how you can help her.

 Signs of impending birth: